AdobeXD/plugin-samples/faq.md

 * Spread and Rest (`...`)
 * Arrow functions

-You _should_ avoid anything asynchronous at this point, which includes the following:
+You _cannot_ use any asynchronous language features at this point (see next question).

-* `setTimeout` and friends
-* Promises
-* `async` and `await`

-These will be enabled in a future release.

 ### Can I use asynchronous code?